Improving LLM Final Representations with Inter-Layer Geometry: Inter-Layer Geometry

+where $m_v^{(k)}$ is the aggregated message received by node $v$ at layer $k$, $\mathcal{N}(v)$ denotes the set of neighbors of node $v$, $M^{(k)}$ is the message function that computes the contribution from each neighbor, and $U^{(k)}$ is the update function that combines the node's previous representation with its aggregated messages.
+Both $M^{(k)}$ and $U^{(k)}$ are learnable functions.
+To obtain a graph-level representation, the final node representations are pooled; the pooling type, mean or sum, is selected as a hyperparameter.

+\textbf{Fully-Connected Encoder} In the Fully-Connected Encoder (FC-Encoder) the layer representations are mapped to nodes in a fully connected graph, where every layer is connected to every other layer.
+This structure is dense, with $\binom{L}{2}$ undirected edges.

+\textbf{Cayley-Encoder} In the Cayley-Encoder, layer representations are mapped to nodes of a Cayley Graph over $SL(2, \mathbb{Z}_n)$.
 A Cayley graph is a graph that describes the abstract structure of a mathematical group.
 Here we focus on the special linear group $SL(2, \mathbb{Z}_n)$, with elements that are defined as $2 \times 2$ matrices with integer entries modulo $n$ and unit determinant.
-Cayley graphs over $SL(2, \mathbb{Z}_n)$ are 4-regular, and have logarithmic diameter relative to the number of nodes, enabling efficient global communication between nodes when applying message-passing on them.
+The resulting graph is 4-regular and has logarithmic diameter, enabling efficient global communication during message passing (see Appendix~\ref{app:cayley} for construction details).
 The number of nodes in the graph $|V_n|$ is determined by the formula: